-If a (reset) command is issued, all the instances in memory are deleted and an instance [initial-instance] is created, analogous to the fact, initial-fact.
+If a (reset) command is issued, all the instances in memory are deleted.

 '''

 CLIPS> (reset)

 CLIPS> (instances)

-[initial-object] of INITIAL-OBJECT

-For a total of 1 instance.

 CLIPS>

 '''

 Just as (deffacts) defines facts, there is also a definstances to define instances when a (reset) is issued.
-The following (definstances) also illustrates the optional comment in double quotes after the instance name, DORKY_OBJECTS.
+The following (definstances) also illustrates the optional comment in double quotes after the instance name, DORKY\OBJECTS.

 '''

 CLIPS>

 (definstances DORKY_OBJECTS "The Dorky Cousins"

-(Dorky of DUCK)

-(Dorky_Duck of DUCK))
+'''